 Example 3 in Listing 1 shows the computation in Example 2 rewritten as a static void recursive method.
-You should first convince yourself that the computations in Examples 2 and 3 are equivalent by omitting the async keyword in each case.
-An interesting point to note in Example 3 is that a method can return even though its child async tasks might not have completed.
-It's only the enclosing finish that awaits the completion of all the async's.
-If you need to ensure that all async's are completed before a method returns, then the method body should be enclosed in a finish.
+You should first convince yourself that the computations in Examples 2 and 3 perform the same operations by omitting the async keyword in each case, and comparing the resulting sequential versions.